achiyazigi/achiyazigi/README.md

 ### Hi there I'm Achiya👋

-- ✨ I'm Student 2nd year of CS & Math, Ariel University
+- ✨ I'm a 3rd year Student of CS & Math, Ariel University

 ---